 Torres del Paine National Park

-Much like El Chalten, there are hundreds of locations to shoot in Torres del Paine National Park.
+Much like El Chalten, there are hundreds of locations to make photos in Torres del Paine National Park.
 In fact, there are hundreds of compositions to make at each location.
 I’ve only listed 5 locations on this list, but there are obviously way more.
 Some of these places I haven’t visited since my first visit to the park about 8 years ago.
 Others, I revisited last year for a 3rd time.

 Just be careful.
 You’ll be tempted to get right down next to the water, but remember that the river is more fierce than it looks and leads right over the waterfall.